What is a partner ecosystem and why should you want one?

 1. AWS partners ecosystem

-The AWS partners ecosystem is a network of partners who use Amazon Web Service (AWS) to build innovative solutions and services for customers.
+The AWS partners ecosystem is a network of partners that use Amazon Web Service (AWS) to build innovative solutions and services for customers.
 In doing so, partners are able to expand the platform’s capabilities and create new opportunities.

 Known as the AWS Partner Network (APN), the ecosystem consists of tens of thousands of organisations operating all over the world.
 These partners are an invaluable resource for customers who need help implementing, managing or customising AWS.
 And, therefore, they’re an invaluable resource for AWS itself, enabling it to expand its reach and meet the needs of new niches.